Ship Strikes

 Protecting Blue Whales and Blue Skies Incentive-Based Vessel Speed Reduction Program

-The incentive-based Vessel Speed Reduction program - Protecting Blue Whales and Blues Skies - is a collaboration of government agencies, non-profit organizations, shipping industry and cargo owners working together to reduce air pollution, ocean noise and shipstrikes on endangered whales in Southern California, the San Francisco Bay and Monterey Bay regions.
-Container, car carrier, tanker and bulk carrier companies slow down their vessels to a speed of 10 knots or less from May 1 to December 15.
-Shipping companies that cooperate at a high level are acknowledged with public relation incentives.
+Protecting Blue Whales and Blues Skies (BWBS) - complements the NOAA voluntary VSR effort through an incentive based approach.
+BWBS is a coalition of government agencies, non-profit organizations, shipping industry and cargo owners working together to reduce air pollution, ocean noise and ship strikes on endangered whales in Southern California, the San Francisco Bay, Monterey Bay and Central Coast regions.
+Container, car carrier, tanker and bulk carrier shipping companies are eligible to enroll in BWBS.
+Shipping companies that cooperate at a high level in the NOAA VSR zones are acknowledged with positive public relation incentives, including media and an award ceremony.

 For more information please visit Protecting Blue Whales and Blue Skies and Santa Barbara County Air Pollution Control District's Marine Shipping Initiative's websites for additional program details.